About Multi-fact Relationship Data Models

 FieldA and FieldX are unrelated

-Stitching fields
+Stitching dimension

 Stitching is how Tableau evaluates fields from unrelated tables in a multi-fact data model during analysis.
 In a viz, using a dimension from a shared table stitches together otherwise unrelated fields and allows them to be evaluated simultaneously in the same viz.
 Think of this as juxtaposing results from two trees together based on a dimension they share.